TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

    in the configuration file ``app/config.php``.

+2. Refresh the template files ``app/packages/exception-pages/res/pageDefault.html``
+   and ``app/packages/exception-pages/res/pageError.html`` by
-2. Refresh the template file ``app/packages/exception-pages/res/page.html`` by following the steps (1)-(3) of `Manual testing <manual-testing_>`_.
+   following the steps (1)-(3) of `Manual testing <manual-testing_>`_.
 3. Revert the template lifetime to one day by setting